Current Success Stories

 KESPER

 The project ventured into developing multinary kesterite compound for photoelectrochemical water splitting and ammonia generation.
 Despite relentless efforts to improve, the instability of kesterite in aqueous media and control over phase impurities posed a setback to achieve the ambitious objectives of the project.
-Not deterred by the setback, the project continued to improve material quality and look for alternative promising absorber systems.

 more